De Facto States in Eurasia

-This book explores the phenomenon of de facto states in Eurasia, states such as, for example, Abkhazia, Nagorno-Karabakh and the Transnistrian Moldovan Republic.
-It examines how they are formed, what sustains them and how their differing development trajectories have unfolded.
-It argues that most...
+This book explores the phenomenon of de facto states in Eurasia: states such as Abkhazia, Nagorno-Karabakh, and the Transnistrian Moldovan Republic.
+It examines how they are formed, what sustains them, and how their differing development trajectories have unfolded.
+It argues that most of these de...

 Richard C.M.
 Mole